jacobvarner/100-days-of-code/r1-log.md

 ### R1D80

 I managed to get through a few of the user authentication challenges on freeCodeCamp before having to spend a bunch of time figuring out how to pass one of the obscure test cases.
 I eventually found the work around that was posted in the Github issues for freeCodeCamp, but the tests were not passing for a very obscure reason not even related to the challenge.

+### R1D81

+Added the ability for users to register and then added password encryption with BCrypt for storying password hashes.
+The application now checks for hashed passwords when a user attempts to login or register a new account.
+I also had to glitch my way through another challenge when the test cases wouldn't pass for no reason at all.